By Vince Cooper

 After the cup win Dean continued his prolific success as a marksman but injuries, including an ankle problem that resulted in an operation to remove bone chips, started to slow him and he was finding it tougher to stay fit.

 Within a year of the cup win the player was shocked to learn that the club were already looking for his replacement.
-Toffees Chairman W. C. Cuff admitted that: “Although he has recovered physically, we are convinced that this has left a mental effect on him”.
+Chairman Bill Cuff admitted after the injury: “Although he has recovered physically, we are convinced that this has left a mental effect on him”.

 Hibernian offered big money to take him to Scotland but Everton refused and the skipper gradually worked his way back into form.